ampretia/fabric-application-examples/README.md

 # How to write a smart contract

-This is based of the version 1.2 of Fabric, with a modified `fabric-chaincode-node` implementation.
+> This is based of the version 1.2 of Fabric, with a modified `fabric-chaincode-node` implementation.
-(This is in the 'europa' branch of https://github.com/mbwhite/fabric-chaincode-node/ with the example at https://github.com/mbwhite/chaincode-examples/tree/europa .
+> (This is in the 'europa' branch of https://github.com/mbwhite/fabric-chaincode-node/ with the example at
+> https://github.com/mbwhite/chaincode-examples/tree/europa .
 Eurpoa is just a name to identify this approach)
+>
+> This is a point in time document; changes specifically to the separation of implementation from API are planned

 ## Writing the chaincode

-**Point 1:** Chaincode is created as an npm module.
+### 1: Chaincode is created as an npm module.

-Minimal `package.json` is as follows - the only runtime dependencay as far as anything blockchain is concerned is the `fabric-shim`.
+An initial `package.json` is as follows - the only runtime dependencay as far as anything blockchain is concerned is the `fabric-shim`.
 Please add additinal business logic and testing libraries!
-This `fabric-shim` is requried for the `SmartContract` class that should be extended by all contracts.
+This `fabric-shim` is requried for the `SmartContract` class that should be extended by all contracts, and the code to 'bootstrap' the chaincode into life.

-_Here the version is a locally published version of the repo above._

 ```
 {